-These schools, under the protection or authority of the juvenile court system, provide an educational program that meets the needs of students who have been incarcerated in juvenile halls or placed in group homes, ranches, camps, day centers, or regional youth facilities, as well as students who have been expelled from their home district schools because of a status offense or other infraction or behavior governed by the Welfare and Institution Code or California Education Code (EC).
-County boards of education administer and operate the Juvenile Court Schools authorized by EC sections 48645-48645.6.
+Juvenile court schools provide an educational program that meets the needs of students who have been placed in juvenile halls, juvenile homes, day centers, ranches, camps, or regional youth education facilities.
+County boards of education administer and operate the juvenile court schools authorized by California Education Code (EC) sections 48645–48645.6.
 A minimum school day for Juvenile Court Schools is 240 minutes (EC Section 48645.3).
 Funding is provided by the state General Fund and is included in the annual apportionment to county offices of education.

 - Program Summary

 Information on program purpose, services, outcomes, funding, students served, and results.

 - Juvenile Court Schools - CalEdFacts

 Part of CDE's information and media guide about education in the State of California.
 For similar information on other topics, visit the full CalEdFacts.